“People choose their villain”: Chris Hayes on the epic battles surrounding California’s drought

 From The Washington Post:

-Rich Californians balk at limits: ‘We’re not all equal when it comes to water’
+Rich Californians balk at limits: ‘We’re not all equal when it comes to water’Yeah, to my point.

 By Rob Kuznia June 13